AhmedSaleh627/Driver-Monitoring-System/README.md

 ---

 ## Overview
-The **Driver Monitoring System (DMS)** is an AI-powered solution designed to detect drowsy driving behavior in real-time.
-By leveraging a YOLOv8-based model, the system identifies signs of driver drowsiness and sends an alert if the driver remains unresponsive.
-This project integrates deep learning, computer vision, and IoT technologies to enhance road safety.
+The **Driver Monitoring System** is designed to detect various states of driver unresponsiveness, including drowsiness, sleep, or even if the driver is unresponsive (dead).
+Using a YOLOv8-based model for real-time detection, the system identifies signs of these conditions.

+When the system detects potential drowsiness, sleep, or unresponsiveness, it triggers an alert prompting the driver to press a button for 3 seconds to confirm they are awake.
+If the driver presses the button within this time frame, the system determines that the driver is alert.
+However, if the driver fails to respond within the 3-second window, the system automatically triggers a call to emergency services or a pre-designated contact, including the driver's location to ensure prompt assistance.

 ---